scottiiiOnTheSide/LogSeq_FrontEnd/Notes.md

 			and comments for posts

 ### 12. 05.
 2023
 @1445
 ****To Do Next - finishing CSS
 		- style comments ✅
-		- style notifications
+		- style notifications ✅
 		- fix styling of post options & commentBox ✅
-		- monthChart styling
+		- monthChart styling ✅
-			- signify current day some way
+			- signify current day some way ✅
-			- transition effect
+			- transition effect ✅

-- commentCount & deleting comments
+- deleting comments
 - Cleaning up the backend